JRMeyer/jrmeyer.github.io/_posts/2018-05-29-tensorflow-dataset-estimator-api.markdown

-To get into the details of this function and how you can define one for your data, take a look at the [official parse function docs][parse-fn].
+To get into the details of this function and how you can define one for your data, take a look at the [official parse function docs][parser-fn].
 Remember that if you have labeled training data, the `features` definition above includes the data features (`feats`) as well as the labels (`label`).
 If you're doing something like k-means clustering (where labels aren't used), you won't return a label.